Symphony No. 7 (Dvořák): Structure

-The work, approximately 40 minutes in length, is scored for an orchestra of 2 flutes (2nd doubling piccolo in the 3rd movement), 2 oboes, 2 clarinets (in A and B♭), 2 bassoons, 4 horns (in D and F), 2 trumpets (in C, D, and F), 3 trombones, timpani and strings.
+The work, approximately 40 minutes in length, is scored for an orchestra of two flutes (2nd doubling piccolo in the 3rd movement), two oboes, two clarinets (in A and B♭), two bassoons, four horns (in D and F), two trumpets (in C, D, and F), three trombones, timpani and strings.

 As with other works of this period, including the Scherzo capriccioso, the third piano trio, the Hussite Overture, and the Ballade in D minor, the symphony is written in a more dramatic, dark and aggressive style that supersedes the carefree folk style of Dvořák's "Slavonic period".

+A common reorchestration for the finale involves doubling the final violin/woodwind line with French horns, usually the principal.

 History

 Dvořák's work on the symphony began on 13 December 1884.
 Dvořák had heard and admired Johannes Brahms' new Symphony No. 3, and this prompted him to think of writing of a new symphony himself.
-So it was fortuitous that in that same year the London Philharmonic Society invited him to write a new symphony and elected him as an honorary member.
+By chance, in that same year the Royal Philharmonic Society invited him to write a new symphony and elected him as an honorary member.
 A month later, after his daily walk to Prague railway station, he said "the first subject of my new symphony flashed in to my mind on the arrival of the festive train bringing our countrymen from Pest".
 The Czechs were in fact coming to the National Theatre in Prague, where there was to be a musical evening to support the political struggles of the Czech nation.
 He resolved that his new symphony would reflect this struggle.
 In doing so the symphony would also reveal something of his personal struggle in reconciling his simple and peaceful countryman's feelings with his intense patriotism and his wish to see the Czech nation flourish.

 He completed a sketch of the first movement in five days, and he wrote to one of his friends: "I am now busy with this symphony for London, and wherever I go I can think of nothing else.
 God grant that this Czech music will move the world!!"

 He finished his sketch of the slow movement ten days later.
 He added a footnote "From the sad years".
 This refers to the recent death of his mother, and probably also to the previous death of his eldest child, and these events were in his mind especially in this movement.
 However, there is also a broader horizon—he wrote to a friend "What is in my mind is Love, God, and my Fatherland."
 The movement starts with intense calm and peace, but also includes turmoil and unsettled weather.
 He told his publisher that "there is not one superfluous note".
-Donald Tovey and Robert Layton have both observed that the second movement, like the furiant of Symphony No. 6, shows contact with Czech sources, although Leon Botstein suggests that the relationship "seems overpowered by the formal mastery of Dvořák's development of the ideas."
+The critics Donald Tovey and Robert Layton both suggested that the second movement, like the furiant of Symphony No. 6, showed the influence of Czech sources, although Leon Botstein suggested that the relationship "seems overpowered by the formal mastery of Dvořák's development of the ideas."